 In order to maintain a professional decorum for students, instructor, and staff the dress code for any training event is business casual- dark denim jeans/slacks, collared shirts, polo style shirts or buttoned down shirts, and closed-toe shoes for both men and women.

 T-SHIRTS, FLIP-FLOPS/SANDALS, and TORN or RIPPED JEANS are not considered business casual

-I have been selected to attend a training why do I have to register if I REceived a Confirmation?
+I have registered for a training why do I have to wait for a confirmation?

 I have been selected to attend the training but I may have to cancel.
 Can I send someone from my agency in my place?

 Yes.
-Anytime an attendee must cancel their attendance to a training event they can send another representative from their agency.
-The only requirement is an attendee must contact the Program Services Specialist with directions and information for and about the replacement.
+Anytime a student must cancel their attendance to a training event they can send another representative from their agency.
+The only requirement is a student must contact the Program Services Specialist with directions and information for and about the replacement.

 I have been selected to attend a training but must testify in court on Monday afternoon and must leave early.
 Will I still get credit?

-The Statewide Strangulation Training/ SST Program understands the civil commitments of its conference attendees.
-The rules and conditions of the Statewide Strangulation Training/ SST Program to attend training is that an attendee cannot miss a portion of a training to receive credit.
-Therefore, if you must miss the training for any reason it would be in the best interest of the training that you vacate your seat to someone on the waiting list or someone in your agency.
-Vacating your seat to a training event will not exclude you from future trainings.
+The Statewide Strangulation Training/ SST Program understands the civil commitments of its studnets.
+The rules and conditions of the Statewide Strangulation Training/ SST Program to attend training is a student cannot miss a portion of a training to receive credit.
+Therefore, if a student must miss the training for any reason it would be in the best interest of the training that the student vacate their seat to someone on the waiting list or someone in their agency.
+Vacating a seat to a training event will not exclude a student from future trainings.